 Situational coaching is adapting coaching techniques based on the employee’s needs, context, and development stage.
 Situational coaching ensures that coaching is relevant and effective for each individual.
 Situational coaching is critical for effective coaching as situational coaching provides flexibility and responsiveness to varying circumstances.
 Managers who practice situational coaching report an improvement in employee performance by tailoring their approach.
 Situational coaching fosters trust and motivation by demonstrating that managers care about individual development.

-Studies by Hargrove, R. 2008, discuss the significance of situational coaching in adapting coaching methods to the specific context and individual needs of clients.
+Studies by Hargrove, R. in 2008, discuss the significance of situational coaching in adapting coaching methods to the specific context and individual needs of clients.
 Hargrove, R. emphasizes that understanding the situational factors at play enhances the effectiveness of coaching and mentoring.
 Inconsistent application leads to confusion.
 Rigidity, on the other hand, hinders employee growth.

 How can coaching and mentoring be scaled across an organization?